Crater789/OpenPayApp/README.md

-# openpay_demo
+# openpay_backedn

-A new NetCore Project
+A new NetCore Project with OpenPay Backend

 ## Getting Started